 We must continue to attract, retain and engage our users on our platform, who we call Pinners.
-Our active users may not continue to grow, and may decline.
-We anticipate that our active user growth rate will decline over time if the size of our active user base increases or we achieve higher market penetration rates.
-If our active user growth rate slows, our financial performance will increasingly depend on our ability to increase Pinner engagement and our monetization efforts.
+Our active Pinners may not continue to grow, and may decline.

 If current and potential Pinners do not perceive their experience with our service to be useful, or the content that we serve to them to be relevant to their personal taste and interests, we may not be able to attract new Pinners, retain existing Pinners or maintain or increase the frequency and duration of their engagement.
 In addition, if our existing Pinners do not continue to utilize our service or our user base does not continue to grow, we may be required to incur significantly higher marketing expenses than we currently anticipate to add new Pinners or retain current Pinners.
+Pinner engagement may also fluctuate depending on factors beyond our control, such as the recent shelter-in-place order due to the COVID-19 pandemic.
+Although we have seen higher engagement from Pinners during this time, we cannot predict Pinner engagement levels once the shelter-in-place order is lifted.

+We anticipate that our active user growth rate will decline over time if the size of our active user base increases or we achieve higher market penetration rates.
+If our active user growth rate slows, our financial performance will increasingly depend on our ability to increase Pinner engagement and our monetization efforts.
 We also may not be able to penetrate certain demographics in a meaningful manner to grow the number of Pinners.
-For example, in the United States, our total audience includes 43% of internet users, which includes approximately 80% of women ages 18-64 with children, according to an independent study by Comscore based on total unique visitors to our service.
+For example, in the United States, a substantial majority of our Pinners are women of ages 18-64 according to data from Comscore.
 We may not be able to further increase the number of Pinners in this demographic and would need to increase the number of Pinners in other demographics, such as men and international users, in order to maintain our user growth rate.
-See "-We may not succeed in further expanding and monetizing our platform internationally."
-Attracting Pinners from these demographics or countries may require significant expense, and we may not be successful.

 In addition, our products typically require high bandwidth data capabilities, and many Pinners live in countries with high-end mobile device penetration and high bandwidth capacity cellular networks with large coverage areas.
-Therefore, we do not expect to experience rapid Pinner growth or engagement in countries with low smartphone penetration even if such countries have well-established and high bandwidth capacity cellular networks.
-We may also not experience rapid Pinner growth or engagement in countries where, even though smartphone penetration is high, consumers rely heavily on Wi-Fi due to the lack of sufficient cellular based data network.
-We have entered into, and plan to continue to enter into, contracts with data service providers that allow users to access our mobile application without it counting toward their monthly data allowance, a practice known as "zero rating."
+Therefore, we do not expect to experience rapid user growth or engagement in countries with low smartphone penetration even if such countries have well-established and high bandwidth capacity cellular networks.
+We may also not experience rapid user growth or engagement in countries where, even though smartphone penetration is high, consumers rely heavily on Wi-Fi due to the lack of sufficient cellular based data network.
+We have entered into, and plan to continue to enter into, contracts with data service providers that allow Pinners to access our mobile application without it counting toward their monthly data allowance, a practice known as "zero rating."
 Changes in regulations could adversely impact our existing and future contracts regarding our access to, and use of, zero-rating offers or other discounts or data usage for our service.